Eric Hanushek: Activities, appointments, and awards

 Hanushek received a Bachelor of Science degree from the United States Air Force Academy in 1965 and a PhD in economics from Massachusetts Institute of Technology in 1968.
 He served in the U.S. Air Force from 1961 to 1974.
 Hanushek held teaching positions at the U.S. Air Force Academy (1968–73) and at Yale University (1975–78) and was named professor of economics and public policy at the University of Rochester from 1978 to 2000.

 Hanushek is a member of the Hoover Institution's Koret Task Force on K-12 Education, whose members, including Caroline M. Hoxby and Paul E. Peterson, support school accountability, teacher incentives, and charter schools and vouchers.
 Hanushek was a presidential appointee to the Board of Directors of the National Board for Education Sciences that approves the research priorities of the U.S. Department of Education's Institute of Education Sciences and was the board chair from 2008 to 2010.
 From 2011 to 2013, he served on the Equity and Excellence Commission of the U.S. Department of Education.
-He is a research professor at the Ifo Institute for Economic Research (University of Munich) and is the area coordinator for Economics of Education, CESifo Research Network.
+He is a research professor at the Ifo Institute for Economic Research (LMU Munich) and is the area coordinator for Economics of Education, CESifo Research Network.
 He is also a research associate of the National Bureau of Economic Research and a research fellow of the Institute for the Study of Labor (IZA).
 In the U.S. federal government, Hanushek has served as deputy director of the Congressional Budget Office, senior staff economist at the Council of Economic Advisers, and senior economist for the Cost of Living Council.
 At the state level, he has been appointed to state education advisory commissions by the governor of California and of Texas.

 Hanushek was the recipient of an award for scholarship from the Thomas B. Fordham Institute (a think tank) in 2004.